Quetzaly88/Battleship_P3-python/README.md

       produced a game that became exhausting.
 The problem if fixed with a limit of gueses of 10.

 * Owner stories

+    For me Python is easier to read and write.
+It's a more understandable language and much more fun to work with.
+I'm looking foward on taking a specialization on this language.
-    - I'm proud of my work but I understand that the game could have more improvements.
+    I'm proud of my work but I understand that the game could have more improvements.
 The messages  were hard to find, I found myself looking for a message so what I did is to add extra spacing in all the text.
-    - The target audience will be every person older than 10 years old.
+    The target audience will be every person older than 10 years old.
 I tested it with my child and she was able to play the game.

 * Deployment